 Ha JY, Lee MS. Interventional urethral balloon dilatation before endoscopic visual internal urethrotomy for post-traumatic bulbous urethral stricture: A case report.
 World J Clin Cases 2022; In press

 Core Tip: Urethral stricture is one of the most challenging problems in urology, with traumatic and iatrogenic etiologies accounting for most cases.
-Appropriate treatment methods, including endoscopic management (dilation and endoscopic visual internal urethrotomy [EVIU]), urethroplasty, and urethral stenting, depend on the site and length of urethral stricture and the clinical situation.
+Appropriate treatment methods, including endoscopic management [dilation and endoscopic visual internal urethrotomy (EVIU)], urethroplasty, and urethral stenting, depend on the site and length of urethral stricture and the clinical situation.
 EVIU could be the first-line treatment for pediatric urethral stricture, although it is not a viable option when the urethroscope cannot pass through the stricture.
 Herein, we describe the successful management of a severe urethral stricture by EVIU after securing the urethral route via interventional balloon dilatation.

 INTRODUCTION